yashk2000/blog/content/posts/2021-04-01--rendering-openai-gym-envs-in-colab/index.md

 </center>

 Recently I started exploring reinforcement learning.
 I am currently following the book, [Deep Reinforcement Learning in Action](https://www.manning.com/books/deep-reinforcement-learning-in-action).
-Now most courses, or book will uses the [openAI Gym](https://gym.openai.com/).
+Now most courses, or books will use the [openAI Gym](https://gym.openai.com/).
 The issue you'll run into here would be how to render these gym environments while using Google Colab.
 In this blog post, I will discuss a few solutions that I came across using which you can easily render gym environments in remote servers and continue using Colab for your work.

 ## Method 1: Render the environment using matplotlib